michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 1. 'pyenv' for Windows
 2. 'pyenv-virtualenv' for Windows

-If everything is fine, the final test performed successfully.
+If everything is fine and the final test performed successfully, you are allowed to step forward to the next unit.

 ### Upload to PyPI

+> IMPORTANT RESTRICTION: A package of a specific version can only be uploaded once.
+If something is failing afterward, a new version with a new bugfix number inside the version number must be created.

+> WARNING: Don't use undocumented PyPI easter-eggs from inofficial sources, which try to bypass this restriction.

-Use this command to Upload the new version package to PyPI:
+Use this command to upload the new version package to PyPI:
 ~~~{.cmd}
 python -m twine upload --repository pypi dist/pyenv_virtualenv_windows-1.2.4*.*
 echo %errorlevel%
 ~~~
-Output:
+Output e.g.:
 ~~~
 C:\Users\Paul\eclipse-workspace\pyenv-virtualenv-windows>python -m twine upload --repository pypi dist/pyenv_virtualenv_windows-1.2.4*.*
 Uploading distributions to https://upload.pypi.org/legacy/